Provider Runtime Notes

 Practical implications

-- OpenCode is closer to Gemini than Codex on workspace handling: it wants the real repo as
+- OpenCode is closer to Gemini than Codex on workspace handling: Wardian launches from the habitat command root while passing the real repo with

 AGENTS.mddirectly. - If OpenCode stops seeing Wardian skills or class instructions, inspect the generated